chrislattman/blogging-project/docs/curl/README.md

 ## jq

-You can use `curl` and `jq` to parse [JSON](https://en.wikipedia.org/wiki/JSON) from a website.
+You can use `curl` and `jq` (available from a package manager) to parse [JSON](https://en.wikipedia.org/wiki/JSON) from a website.
 For example, GitLab exposes an API endpoint that lets you see what projects a user has published in a structured format.
 You can use `jq` without any options to "pretty-print" the output:

 ```
 [Chris@Chris-MBP-16 ~]$ curl -s https://gitlab.com/api/v4/users/chrislattman/projects | jq